MattB-242/Lattice_Invariance/README.md

 *make2lat* will reconstitute the actual 2 dimensional lattice based on the input root form.

-[The following Root Form methods are planned for future updates]

-*rf_nearest_achiral* will return the closest achiral lattice by root form metric

 **Working with Projected Forms**

 Projected Form objects should be entered simply as a list [x, y].
 The following methods are available:

-*pf_chirality* returns the L_inf chirality measure for the projected form.
-In future releases it will calculate L_q based chirality for any value of q
+*pf_chirality* returns the signed L_inf or L_2 chirality measure for the projected form depending on whether dtype is set to 0 or 2.
+Any other setting of dtype will return an error message.

 *root_from_pf2* will return the signed root form derived from an input projected form